dimensionofficial/Dimension.contracts-ARC/contracts/eonio.wrap/README.md

 }
 ```
 Adjust the amount of delegated tokens and the amount of RAM bytes to gift as necessary.
-The actual public key used is not important since that data is only encoded into the `eosio::newaccount` action which will be replaced soon anyway.
+The actual public key used is not important since that data is only encoded into the `eonio::newaccount` action which will be replaced soon anyway.

-Second, create a file (e.g. newaccount_payload.json) with the JSON payload for the real `eosio::newaccount` action.
+Second, create a file (e.g. newaccount_payload.json) with the JSON payload for the real `eonio::newaccount` action.
 It should look like:
 ```
 $ cat newaccount_payload.json
 {